tschellenbach/Stream-Framework/docs/settings.rst

 **STREAM_METRIC_CLASS**

-The metric class that will be used to collect feedly metrics.
+The metric class that will be used to collect feeds metrics.

 .. note:: The default metric class is not collecting any metric and should be used as example for subclasses

-Defaults to ``feedly.metrics.base.Metrics``
+Defaults to ``stream_framework.metrics.base.Metrics``

 **STREAM_METRICS_OPTIONS**